All Episodes

 And it was an experiment conducted at no less than the University of Missouri, my home state.

-And a clay no, they can't get out of the way.
+No, they can't get out of the way.

 They can't stop it.

-And it you wait.
+And you wait.

-Can feel what we eat it?
+Can you believe that broccoli can feel what we eat it?

 Ooh, God, what is it?

-Can you can you?
+Can you, can you?

-Well, they're gonna believe it.
+Well, they're going to believe it.

-Somewhere in Minnesota, Ruth, I've got about a minute and a half max.
+Somewhere in Minnesota, Ruth, I've got about a minute and a half, Max.

 I wanted to get to you.